upexcel/Vogue/server/README.md

-  **12. Upload Images on Cloudinary**
+ **14. Upload Images on Cloudinary**
 ----
   Upload images on cloudinary from a zip file.
+Image name must match with a productID to assign that image to a particular product.
+It upload an image to cloudinary if a matching productID is found in db else image will not get uploaded on cloudinary and returned in errors in the response.

 * **URL**